saa-ts-dacs/dacs/part_I/chapter_4/1_conditions_governing_access.md

 *   Once a president has left office, files more than ten years old are open to researchers; those less than ten years old are restricted.

 For records of the president added to the record group after
-1 January 2001, the restriction is twenty years from the date of accession in accordance with the University’s policy on the records of executive officers, deans, directors, and their support offices.
-Records in this category are identified with an “ER restricted” note.
+1 January 2001, the restriction is twenty years from the date of accession in accordance with the University's policy on the records of executive officers, deans, directors, and their support offices.
+Records in this category are identified with an "ER restricted" note.

 ------------------------